How to Stream NFL Games in 2026 Without Cable

 • Sunday Night Football: NBC and Peacock

-• Monday Night Football: ESPN, with many games also on ABC; ESPN’s new $29.99/month streaming service is another option; no ESPN+ exclusive game this season
+• Monday Night Football: ESPN, with many games also on ABC; ESPN’s $29.99/month streaming service is another option; Super Bowl is on ESPN and ABC in February 2027

 • Thursday Night Football: Amazon Prime Video starting in Week 2, also streaming free on Twitch